 There is nothing like German Riesling!
 Georg Breuer is one of my favorite producers from the Rheingau region.
 Wonderful flavors of lemon zest, star fruit, tart pineapple.
 Crisp and dry Riesling. #summerofriesling #rheingau #deutscherwein #germanwine #germanwinesociety — 3 years ago

 Recall that La Boutanche is a project designed to bring good, low intervention wine to the people for around $20.
 Different producers so a variance in quality too.
 So it goes.

 The ones from Le Sot de L’Ange (bulldog label) are the best of La Boutanche I’ve tried and “Melon” is a serious step above.
 It’s creamy and rich, voluptuous, assumed from extended lees contact.
-It has white creamed corn, Granny Smith Apple, bitter almond, chamomile, white flowers, and fennel. — a month ago
+It has white creamed corn, Granny Smith Apple, bitter almond, chamomile, white flowers, and fennel. — 3 years ago